hectorproko/Quartz/content/Intellipaat/Assignments/AWS/Module2/Assignment 2 – EBS_Module2_AWS Weekday BC = 2301080808.md

 ---
 title: "Module 2: Assignment 2 – EBS"
+tags:
+  - AWS
+  - EC2
+  - EBS
 ---

 > [!info]
 > **Problem Statement:**
 > You work for XYZ Corporation.
-Your tnrporation wants to launch a new web-based appliætion using AWS Virtual Machines.
-Configure the resources accMdingly with appropriate storage for the tasks.
+Your corporation wants to launch a new web-based application using AWS Virtual Machines.
+Configure the resources accordingly with appropriate storage for the tasks.
 >
 > **Tasks To Be Performed:**
 > 1. Launch a Linux EC2 instance.